OnePlus Nord N200 5G

 The OnePlus Nord N200 5G is a budget Android smartphone.
 It is the successor to the OnePlus Nord N100 released in North America in 2020.
 It is also the fifth phone in the Nord series by OnePlus.
-It runs OxygenOS 11 (Android 11 and Android 12) and is powered by Snapdragon 480 5G (8 nm) processor.
-It is also one of the cheapest 5G smartphones in the Android smartphone market.
+It runs OxygenOS 11 (Android 11) out of the box, though the device can be upgraded to OxygenOS 12 (Android 12).
+The device is powered by Snapdragon 480 5G (8 nm) processor.
+It is amongst the cheapest 5G smartphones in the Android smartphone market.